 Remember to factor in the passholder reservation fees

-When comparing point-to-point fares with a pass, any point to point fare you see online always includes the cost of any compulsory reservation.
-But if you use a pass, you sometimes have to pay a reservation fee in addition to the cost of the pass.
+The point-to-point fares you see online always include any necessary reservation.
+If you use a pass, you may have to pay a reservation fee in addition to the cost of the pass.
 Here's a rule of thumb:

 You need to pay a passholder fare to use Eurostar between London & Paris, Lille, Brussels or Amsterdam.
-This costs €30 in 2nd class or €38 if you have a 1st class pass, see Eurostar passholder information here.
+This costs €30 in 2nd class or €38 if you have a 1st class pass, see Eurostar passholder information.

-There's a full list of Interrail reservation requirements & costs in each country here.
+See a list of Interrail reservation requirements & costs in each country.

 Hard-copy Interrail passes usually come with a user guide and a simple European rail map, or download this map here |